 Pay your tab at 4:45 PM.

-Walk to your car at 5:00 PM.
+Head to the car at 5:00 PM.

 Conclusion